UNINETTSigma2/documentation/README.md

 ## How to cross-reference

-Create a label at the place you want to cross-refernce to:
+Create a label at the place you want to cross-reference to:
 ```
 (mylabel)=